WPML Integration

 'type' => 'editor',

-'title' => esc_html__( 'Sample Text Area', 'my-text-domain' ),
+'title' => esc_html__( 'Sample Text Area', 'your-text-domain' ),

-'subtitle' => esc_html__( 'Write here your copyright text!', 'my-text-domain' ),
+'subtitle' => esc_html__( 'Write here your copyright text!', 'your-text-domain' ),

 'default' => 'Powered by Redux Framework.',